 Is cleft palate always the same?

-The palate is composed of two parts: a muscular part, known as the soft palate, and a bony part, known as the hard palate.
-Both the hard and soft palates can be involved to varying degrees which are illustrated in the diagram below.
+The palate is composed of two parts: a muscular part (the soft palate), and a bony part (the hard palate).
+Both the hard and soft palates can be involved to varying degrees.

 Do children with a cleft palate always have a cleft lip?